Derpduck/GB-Re-Make/README.txt

 =======================
 Help - Controls
 =======================
-Use the left, right up and down arrow keys to move around the map, or Shift+Right Click+Drag to move.
+Use the left, right, up and down arrow keys to move around the map, or Shift+Right Click+Drag to move.
-Hold down Shift+Left click on a place entity, drag it to move it around.
+Hold down Shift+Left click on a placed entity, drag it to move it around.
 Press F9 to take a screenshot.
 Press Shift+Z to reset the zoom level.

-If you wish to edit the source, please use the extentions provided, as these are the compatible extentions with GB, using ones from the current GG2 may cause problems.
+If you wish to edit the source, please use the extentions provided, as these are the extentions compatible with, and needed for editing GB.
+Using extentions from the current GG2 may cause problems.

-You can find more help and infomation here: http://www.ganggarrison.com/forums/index.php?board=7.0 and here: http://www.ganggarrison.com/forums/index.php?board=3.0
+You can find help and more information here: http://www.ganggarrison.com/forums/index.php?board=7.0 and here: http://www.ganggarrison.com/forums/index.php?board=3.0